Chiayen0503/Pseudo-labelling-ML-project/readme.md

+# Machine Learning: Video Object Detection
+*	Objective: Detect sports balls in video footage.
+*	Instructions: </br>
+ &nbsp; &nbsp; - Generate pseudo-annotations for video data. </br>
+ &nbsp; &nbsp; -	Build an object detection pipeline that can train on your annotations. </br>
+ &nbsp; &nbsp; -	Create an evaluation procedure with visualizations of predictions and annotations. </br>
+&nbsp; &nbsp; -	Design a process to iteratively improve your dataset. </br>
+*	Dataset: Sports-1M
+*	This task is perfect for showcasing your computer vision and machine learning skills, especially if you’re creative with your annotations and improvement pipeline!

 # Setup
 1. It is recommanded to install two separate virtual environments for ```sam2``` and ```yolov7```, please ```git clone https://github.com/facebookresearch/sam2.git``` and ```git clone https://github.com/WongKinYiu/yolov7.git```
   * For ```sam2/```, pip install pytorch first (do check compatible cuda version) before ```pip install -e ".[demo]" ```